ammar-tanwar/bloglearnbay/posts/human-activity-recognition-with-smart-phone.md

 ### Human Activity Recognition with Smartphones (Data Set)

 - The experiments are carried out with 30 volunteers within an age bracket of 19-48 years.
 Each person performs six activities wearing a smartphone (e.g., Samsung Galaxy S II) on the waist.
-It records activities such as Walking, _WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING_.
+It records activities such as Walking, _WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LYING_.

 - We can capture 3-axial linear velocity and 3-axial angular velocity.
 We can calculate them at a constant rate of 50Hz using the embedded accelerometer and gyroscope.